Skip to main content

 • New customer second-purchase copy: The second purchase is the highest-leverage moment for lifetime value.
 The skill generates copy that moves new customers from one purchase to two using the product they just bought as the entry point for the next recommendation.

-• The personalization line: Research documented by MIT Sloan Management Review shows personalization increases conversion when it reduces effort.
-It decreases conversion when it reveals surveillance ("we noticed you looked at this three times").
+• The personalization line: Research documented by MIT Sloan Management Review shows personalization increases conversion when it reduces effort — and decreases conversion when it reveals surveillance.
 The skill enforces effort-reduction framing and blocks surveillance framing in all output.

-• Behavioral targeting over job title: Iterable's research shows behavioral segmentation groups subscribers based on actions like page visits, email clicks, and trial usage — intent signals that dramatically outperform static demographic data.
-The skill recommends behavioral segment definitions over demographic ones when building client audience strategy.
+• Behavioral targeting over job title: Iterable's research shows behavioral segmentation based on actions like page visits, email clicks, and trial usage dramatically outperforms static demographic data.
+The skill recommends behavioral segment definitions over demographic ones.

 Skill file: skills/landing-page/SKILL.md

-The landing page conversion optimization skill covers conversion copy, headline structures, CTA language, form architecture, and social proof placement built on published A/B test results from Highrise, Unbounce, VWO, and CXL Institute.
-First-person CTAs ("Start my free trial") produce up to 90% higher CTR than second-person CTAs — confirmed by Michael Aagaard's widely cited Unbounce test.
-Removing action-generic button text ("Submit") in favor of outcome-specific language produces consistent conversion gains across documented studies.
-Removing site navigation from landing pages produces significant conversion lifts — a VWO case study documented a 100% conversion increase from navigation removal alone.
+The landing page conversion skill covers conversion copy, headline structures, CTA language, form architecture, and social proof placement — built on published A/B test results from Highrise, Unbounce, VWO, and CXL Institute.
+First-person CTAs ("Start my free trial") produce up to 90% higher CTR than second-person CTAs, confirmed by Michael Aagaard's widely cited Unbounce test.
+Removing navigation from landing pages produces significant conversion lifts — a VWO case study documented a 100% conversion increase from navigation removal alone.

-• Headline A/B test benchmarks: Highrise's headline tests (documented on Signal v.
-Noise) and an Unbounce case study for bettingexpert.com that generated a 31.54% lift in sign-ups by changing the outcome framing.
+• Headline A/B test benchmarks: Highrise's headline tests and an Unbounce case study for bettingexpert.com that generated a 31.54% lift in sign-ups by changing the outcome framing.
 The skill generates headline variants in the tested format and flags generic headlines.

 • First-person CTA language: "Start my free trial" vs. "Start your free trial" — first-person language produces up to 90% CTR lift (Michael Aagaard, Unbounce).
 The skill defaults to first-person CTA copy.

 • Action-specific button text: VWO and Unbounce research consistently shows that action-specific CTAs ("Get my free report", "Start building") outperform generic labels.
-The skill never outputs "Submit" as a CTA and replaces it with action verbs tied to the specific outcome.
+The skill never outputs "Submit" as a CTA.

 • Multi-step form architecture: A BrokerNotes case study showed conversion jumping from 11% to 46% by restructuring a single-page form into a multi-step flow without changing the number of fields.
 The skill recommends multi-step architecture for any form with more than four fields.

 • Navigation bar removal: A VWO-documented A/B test found landing pages without navigation convert up to 100% better than pages with full site navigation.
-The skill flags when a landing page brief includes standard site navigation and recommends removal.
+The skill flags when a landing page brief includes standard site navigation.

 • Carousel removal: Product carousels average 1% CTR.
 Removing them and using a single hero image produces 25–100% lift in page performance.
 The skill blocks carousel recommendations by default for conversion-focused landing pages.